-The second Chairman, Dr. Samuel Kountz, was instrumental in developing +the transplantation program to its current status as one of the busiest in the U.S. The third Chairman, Dr. Bernard Jaffe, was an innovative researcher in the area of gastrointestinal surgery.
+The second Chairman, Dr. Samuel Kountz, was instrumental in the development of the field of transplantation.
+He established our transplant program which has been one of the busiest in the country.
+The third Chairman, Dr. Bernard Jaffe, was an innovative researcher in the area of gastrointestinal surgery.
 Under his direction, the Department gained national prominence as a first rate surgical training program.

 The fourth Chairman, Dr. Richard Wait, established the division of Vascular Surgery and brought the Department into the 21st century.

-The previous chairman Dr. Michael Zenilman, whose clinical interest are in geriatric and pancreatic surgery, continued in this tradition with research in molecular biology of pancreatic regeneration after injury.
+The fifth chairman was Dr. Michael Zenilman, whose clinical interests were in geriatric and pancreatic surgery.
+He had continued the tradition of research with advances in molecular biology of pancreatic regeneration in pancreatitis and neoplasia.